 Types of Chinese Folding Fans

-As with China’s rich culture, there are also many types of Chinese fans throughout Chinese history, most of them are still widely available today.
+As with China’s rich culture, there are also many types of Chinese fans throughout Chinese history, and most of them are still widely available today.
 Here are some of the common ones:

 As the name suggests, this type of fan is made of bird feathers, and as discussed above, has been around since the time of the Zhou dynasty.
 Commonly used in the imperial place and among the aristocrats, widely recognized in ancient China as the symbol of wealth, authority, and wisdom.

-They went on to be really popular especially during the times of the Song and Ming dynasties.
+They went on to be really popular, especially during the times of the Song and Ming dynasties.

-Also often known as the commoner’s fan, because the invention of the bamboo fan is actually what enabled the common people in ancient China (non-nobility) to own and wear a fan.
+Also often known as the commoner’s fan, the invention of the bamboo fan is actually what enabled the common people in ancient China (non-nobility) to own and wear a fan.

 Made popular during the times of the Han Dynasty (206 BC-220CE), bamboo fans are significantly more affordable than the older fans (like the ones made using animal bones for the fan’s ribs), and so are widely used in its time.